 Federal regulations require that undergraduate and graduate student financial aid recipients meet the published Standards for Satisfactory Academic Progress (SAP) for Financial Aid concerning GPA, Pace of Progression, and Maximum Timeframe of attempted units allowed to obtain a degree; see Satisfactory Academic Progress (SAP).

 A grant is an award that does not have to be repaid as long as the student remains eligible.
 Whenever criteria and funding levels permit, a student's financial aid award includes grants; see Available Grant Awards.

 Work-Study for Undergraduate Students

 Undergraduate Work-Study allows students to earn part of their financial aid through part-time employment; see Work-Study for Undergraduate Students.

-A wide variety of community service jobs are available for students who apply for Work-Study funding; see Work-Study for Undergraduate Students.
+Community Service Work-Study offers a wide variety of community service jobs available for students who apply for Work-Study funding; see Work-Study for Undergraduate Students.

 Work-Study for Graduate Students

 Work-Study funds for graduate students are allocated directly to the chairpersons of the graduate programs; see Work-Study for Graduate Student Researchers.

 With their UC admissions application, first-year students are automatically considered for campus scholarships.
 Continuing students are encouraged to apply every academic year for consideration.
 Students may also apply for Outside and Prestigious Scholarships; see Undergraduate & Prestigious Scholarships.